PhilKes/Pin2PDF/README.md

 * Separate Boards of User in Tabs
 * Loading Animations
 * Store tagged Recipes/Pins in local database
-* Scrape .PDF/Print links of each recipe
+* Scrape .PDF/Print links of each recipe's website
 * Check if Pins were removed
+* List with Material Cards
+* Option to add Notes to a Recipe in ListView
+* Add Search Bar Functionality